 Directorate M4 of the Directorate-General for Multilateral Affairs and Globalisation gives priority to the political aspects of energy security and the optimisation strategy.
 The supply of natural gas to Belgium and the European Union receives special attention.

 International Energy Agency (Paris)

-The International Energy Agency (IEA) was established as a sister organisation of the Organisation for Economic Cooperation and Development (OECD) after the oil boycott in 1973 so as to protect the interests of petroleum-consumer countries.
-IEA obliges its members to build up a stock of 90 days’ petroleum product imports equivalent to the average national consumption over 90 days for use in the event of a crisis.
-The organisation also carries out studies examining its members’ energy policy.
+The International Energy Agency (IEA) was established after the 1973 oil boycott as a sister organisation of the Organisation for Economic Co-operation and Development (OECD) to protect the interests of oil consuming countries.
+The IEA requires its members to maintain a stock of oil products that meets average national consumption for 90 days to be used in the event of a crisis.
+The organisation also carries out studies on the energy policies of its members.

 Energy Charter Treaty (Brussels)

 This treaty mainly established the rules for transit and trade on the one hand, and investment protection in the energy sector on the other.
 It also includes a dispute settlement mechanism.
 Russia's prolonged period of non-ratification of the treaty undermines its relevance.
 Since January 2020, the Energy Charter Treaty has been undergoing a process of modernisation which should, among other things, ensure that the Treaty complies with the climate objectives of the Paris Agreement by also protecting investments in renewable energy and preparing for the phasing-out of fossil fuels.